 LDRD researchers who will need HPC cycles to complete their research must complete the LDRD Researcher Allocation Request Form to request a bank (an allocation) from LC/M&IC at the same time they submit their LDRD proposal.
 The researcher must provide discussion and analysis that support and document the need for the amount of time requested.
 Such justification should be made within the context of achieving LDRD proposal objectives or milestones.
 The researcher is also asked to submit a copy of the LDRD proposal.
 The proposal should be sent to the LC Hotline, attention Greg Tomaschke or Ryan Day, in either soft or hard copy.
 New allocations are awarded once per year, at the beginning of each fiscal year, and persist for the lifetime of the LDRD effort.
 Principal Investigators (PIs) with existing LDRD allocations can request additional cycles at any time during the year.
 Update requests will be considered at the beginning of the next fiscal year, and any increased allocation will persist for the remaining lifetime of the LDRD effort.

-Once researchers have an allocation, they must then request accounts for all members of the project by contacting the LC Hotline or following the instructions described in Access to LLNL Centralized Unclassified Computer Systems by LLNL Employees and Collaborators.
-It is important for PIs to read this document before submitting access forms so that they will know how to get an account for themselves and their research teams.
+Once researchers have an allocation, they must then request accounts for all members of the project by contacting the LC Hotline or following the instructions described in our HPC.llnl.gov accounts page and new account setup page.
+It is important for PIs to read this information before submitting access forms so that they will know how to get an account for themselves and their research teams.
 Special forms may be required for new users.